-Additionally, the division will strive, at least on a yearly basis, to conduct staff evaluations and review variance reports.
+measures of success: We strive, at least on a yearly basis, to conduct staff evaluations and review variance reports.

-Timeline and Progress to date:
+Timeline and

-While all of the foregoing items are already practiced in some degree, this division is taking the time to review present practices and procedures and consider improvements that can be implemented in all areas to optimize efficiency.
-Implementation of such improvements is ongoing and is expected to continue in the coming year.
+Progress to date: While all of the foregoing items are already practiced in some degree, this division is taking the time to review present practices and procedures and consider improvements that can be implemented in all areas to optimize efficiency.
+Implementation of such improvements are ongoing and are expected to continue in the coming year.